fireundubh/playwithfire/kingdomcome/classes/backgammon.md

 #### **Parameters**

-* `playerId`: A string representing the UUID of an entity
+* `playerId`: A string representing the UUID of the player
 * `pointFrom`: A number (?) indicating the last move position
 * `pointTo`: A number (?) indicating the new move position